Newell's Old Boys: Colors and badge

 The origins of Newell's Old Boys colors can be traced to the 19th century, when Isaac Newell founded the "Colegio Comercial Anglicano Argentino" in 1884.
 The school's coat of arms had four panels, each depicting a different element, such as Mercury wings, a lamp (representing wisdom), the flag of the United Kingdom, and the flag of Argentina.

-The black and red colors used in the coat were extracted from the flags of the United Kingdom (where Newell was born) and the German Empire (country of origin of his wife, Anna Jockinsen).
+The black and red colors used in the coat were extracted from the flags of England (where Newell was born) and the German Empire (country of origin of his wife, Anna Jockinsen).

 The red and black colors would be also adopted by the club as its colors.
 The first NOB emblem was designed by Ernesto Edwards, and (with few variations) has remained since then.

 Stadium

 The Newell's Old Boys stadium has been in the Parque Independencia neighborhood of Rosario since 1911, and is commonly called El Coloso del Parque (the Colossus of the Independence Park).
 The capacity was increased from 31,000 to 42,000 in 1997.
 On 22 December 2009 the stadium was renamed after Marcelo Bielsa, in honour of the former player and coach of the team.